Luigian/Libft/README.md

 # Libft

-`libft.a` is a library of useful functions that could be reused in most of the C projects during the 42 School Program.
+In this project i recoded a number of standard C library functions, as well as other utility functions that i will reuse throughout mi curriculum on 42 School.

 ### Key points:

-* Understanding many standard libc functions.
+* Deep understanding of many standard C library functions.

 * Integration of header, main and function files.